Luo Bao Bei: Season 1 (2018)

-Episode releases in Australia were on weekdays, starting on 19 February to 1 May 2018.

-Releases in the United Kingdom were on weekdays, starting from 7 May to 17 July 2018.

 Broadcast

-The series mainly broadcasts on Channel 5’s Milkshake in the UK on 7 May 2018, ABC Kids in Australia on 19 February 2018, E-Junior in the UAE and CCTV in China.
+The series mainly broadcasts on Channel 5’s Milkshake in the UK on 7 May 2018, ABC Kids in Australia on 19 February 2018, E-Junior in the United Arab Emirates and CCTV in China.
 The series is also broadcast on France Télévisions in France, Canal Panda in Spain and Portugal, Clan in Spain, SVT in Sweden, True Visions in Thailand and HOP! in Israel.
 The series premiered on Netflix in the United States on August 31, 2019.
+It has since been removed from Netflix in September 2024.